Spring is Here!

 Rural Life Museum of Trappe – For centuries the Trappe area has exemplified farm life, Pictures, documents and artifacts that show how generations of farmers have lived and worked.
 29241 Backtown Road, Trappe.
 410-253-9985.

 Easton Carriage Tours – 105 Brewers Lane, Easton, (behind Provident State Bank on Harrison Street).
 Sign up sheet with availability times posted on site and online.
-Tours from 11 AM – 4 PM Wednesday through Sunday.
 Easton Carriage Tours.
 E-mail: jess@tcarriage.com

 St. Michaels Second Saturday Art Night Out – Art galleries are alive with special events for the launch of their monthly Second Saturday “Art Night Out” celebrations.
 Enjoy a walking tour of six fine art galleries, all centrally located on Talbot Street, St. Michaels.